-- It should be possible to allocate this site given its location within Flood Zone 1 and nominal surface water flood risk. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.
+- It should be appropriate to develop this site for more vulnerable purposes given its location within Flood Zone 1 and nominal surface water flood risk. - Any FRA should be carried out in line with the latest versions of the NPPF; FRCC-PPG; EA online guidance; the SCC Local Plan and national and local SuDS policy and guidelines. - Throughout the FRA process, consultation should be carried out with the following, where applicable, the local planning authority; the lead local flood authority; emergency planning officers; the Environment Agency; Yorkshire Water; the highways authorities; and the emergency services.